mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 #### Gatsby

-To use the API with a Gatsby project, add the following code to the `gatsby-ssr.js file`
+To use the API with a Gatsby project, add the following code to the custom [`gatsby-ssr.js](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/) file`:

 ```jsx
 import React from 'react';